 Be Conservative at First

-Aggressively cleaning your teak with harsh products is not a good way to start.
-You can actually do damage to the wood if you jump right to chemical cleaners that aren’t needed.
+Beginning aggressively with your teak wood boat restoration may not be the best ides.
+Beginning restorations with harsh products is not the best way to start.
+You can actually do damage to the wood if you jump right to chemical cleaners that may not be needed.
 As a test, start with a relatively gentle product and see how it goes.
 A product such as Teak Brite Powder Cleaner can deliver outstanding results without damaging wood grain.
 Be sure to let your work dry thoroughly to observe the results before you continue.
 If you find that your first efforts are not successful, consider moving on to harsher cleaning methods.

 The Right Scrub